 Swapping your caffeinated drink with a green tea is definitly a healthier choice.
 Green tea can assist in boosting energy levels, getting rid of free radicals and now has been scientifically proven to improve workout recovery as well.

 # 8 Turmeric/curcumin

 Another staple item in every Indian kitchen.
-Turmeric has been known for its anti-inflammatory properties and other medicinal values.
+Turmeric has endless health benefits, it been known for its anti-inflammatory properties and other medicinal values.